-Coronavirus: Information for patients
+Coronavirus: Information for patients and visitors

 You can familiarise yourself with the symptoms and risk factors for Coronavirus on the NHS website.
 Information about Coronavirus is also available on the Department of Health and Social Care website.